 TO BEAD TRUE BLUE promotes artisan-skilled beadmakers, textile weavers, ceramists, lapidaries, jewelsmiths, clothiers, glass workers, enamelists, metalsmiths, and stonecutters who are committed to traditional techniques, skills, natural colors and sustainable materials.

 The show emcompasses all handcrafted media, including beadmaking, gem cutting, metalwork, jewelry art, lapidary, glass making, ceramics, glass lamp work, polymer clay, fashion design, millinery, weaving, textile arts, hand tooled leather, handspun yarn, felting, natural-dyed fiber, woodblock fabric printing, embroidery, hand sewn clothing and wearable art.

 Along with these product categories, TO BEAD TRUE BLUE also celebrates handmade antiquities, such as African trade beads, Afghan kilims, and nomadic tribal jewelry, along with antique and vintage textiles, vintage ribbons, Taxco silver, Victorian jewelry, buttons, exquisite rarities, Roman glass, and batik fabrics.
-TO BEAD TRUE BLUE encourages skill development in jewelry arts and gemology, with 500 workshops and artists in residence; as well as sponsoring the residency of editors from national jewelry and art magazines.
+TO BEAD TRUE BLUE encourages skill development in jewelry arts and gemology with workshops and artists in residence; as well as sponsoring the residency of editors from national jewelry and art magazines.